nrkno/core-components/packages/core-suggest/readme.md

 </style>
 demo-->

-> `@nrk/core-suggest` enhances `<input>` fields with keyboard accessible functionality for autocomplete suggestions, search results and automatic highlighting.
+> `@nrk/core-suggest` enhances an input, providing keyboard accessible functionality for autocompletion,
+> search results and smart select box abilities and automatic highlighting.
+Results can be with fetched directly from markup
+> or from a custom endpoint with AJAX.

 ## Example